And I will make of thee a great nation, and I will bless thee, and make thy name great; and thou shalt be a blessing. - Gen 12:2

 “But encourage each other every day while it is “today.”
 Help each other so none of you will become hardened because sin has tricked you.” – Hebrews 3:13

-There is power of life and death in the tongue.
+There is the power of life and death in the tongue.
 An encouraging word to someone who is down can lift them up and help them make it through the day.
 A destructive word to someone who is down can be what it takes to kill them.
 Be careful of what you say.

 It is sometimes hard to understand that an encouraging word can go such a long way.

 Anyone can speak words that tend to rob another of the strength to continue in difficult times.
 Individuals that take the time and effort to encourage and build others who are in need are truly big.
 Your encouragement and kind deeds can get others out of the pits.
 It is true that God uses ordinary men and women for extraordinary purposes.
 The person that God could use is you.
-Be big people and God will use you.
+Be “big” and God will use you.